 How to work with Parallax Scrolling Speeds in your interactive prototypes

-In this tutorial, we’ll take a look at another Justinmind’s Parallax element for defining rich interactions in your interactive wireframe: the Scroll Speed widgets.
+In this tutorial, we’ll take a look at another Justinmind’s Parallax element for defining rich events in your interactive wireframe: the Scroll Speed widgets.
 More specifically, we’ll see how you can use different scrolling speeds for different elements, in order to provide additional effects to your Parallax scrolling.
 See here for creating a parallax scrolling effect in your prototypes.

 Before starting, have a look at this example to see different scrolling speeds in a webpage.
 You will notice that, as scrolling down, the iPhone image in the middle of the page will move at a slower speed than the background.
 How can we reproduce this in our web or mobile wireframe?
 In Justinmind, you’ll notice 3 predefined widgets in the Parallax widget library: 30, 50 and 80 percent Scroll Speed.